Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 Let's walk through the code above to get a sense of what we're trying to achieve here.

-- We have a dataset of greek coins from pompeii (imported from `skimage.data.coins`)
+1. We have a dataset of greek coins from pompeii (imported from `skimage.data.coins`)
-- We resize the image to 20% to speed up processing
+2. We resize the image to 20% to speed up processing
-- Convert the image to graph data structure
+3. Convert the image to graph data structure
-- Apply spectral clustering on the graph (via `kmeans` and `discretize` labelling).
+4. Apply spectral clustering on the graph (via `discretize` labelling).
-- Plot the resulting clustering
+5. Plot the resulting clustering

 Now to make it run on GPU we need to do bunch of minor changes in the code.
 Firstly we need to use a different array input for GPU array.
 Since NumPy is a CPU only library